Testsigma

 The Future Of Codeless Automation - Will It Kill Automation Testing?

-Codeless Automation Testing is now the future of automation testing because it enables organizations to perform the same automation in much less time with much less resources.
+Codeless Automation Testing is now the future of automation testing because it enables organizations to perform the same automation in much less time with fewer resources.
 The world is evolving and organizations want to use tools that help them grow and reiterate quickly according to feedback, codeless automation does exactly that by saving time on test case creation as well as test case maintenance.

 Codeless Automation Testing in no way will kill automation testing because it enables easier and quicker automation testing.
 What it will do is enable organizations that have feared automation testing, just because of the huge amount of time and maintenance it required, to adopt the codeless automation testing tools to achieve the results they want to achieve in much less time.